odiseoteam/SyliusVendorPlugin/README.md

 ## Description

-This plugin add vendors to the Sylius products.
+This plugin add vendors (Brands) to the Sylius products.
 The vendors are fully customizable by the admin.

 <img src="https://github.com/odiseoteam/SyliusVendorPlugin/blob/master/screenshot_1.png" alt="Vendors admin">